Coding-Coach/coding-coach/README.md

 yarn start
 ```

+### Coding Coach Board
+In order to organize all the work, we are using https://zenhub.com to keep track of all the epics and tasks.
+After you login to ZenHub search for the `Coding-Coach/coding-coach` repository, make sure you don't add someone else fork.

 ### Workflow
 This section describes the workflow we are going to follow when working in a new feature or fixing a bug.
 If you want to contribute, please follow these steps: